 Thou Shall Not Become the White Savior

 There was a photo doing rounds on some of the activist profiles I follow recently of a woman holding a baby in Kenya during her volunteering trip with a caption that went something like this: Dear baby, this has probably been the best moment of your life (because me, a white woman, is holding you).
 It’s a shame your life from now will be nothing but misery (because no one in Africa has a decent life).
-You will probably marry a man who will beat you (because all Black men are abusers and all Black women are victims and not badass fighters) and get HIV (I can’t even).
+You will probably marry a man who will beat you (because all Black men are abusers and all Black women are victims) and get HIV (I can’t even).